-From the start, the Art Gallery of B&H had been divided into several departments that enable it to carry out its legally pre-determined activities such as: systematic research, maintenance, restoration and presentation of its collections to public.
+From the start, the National Gallery of Bosnia and Herzegovina has been divided into several departments that enable it to carry out its legally pre-determined activities such as: systematic research, maintenance, restoration and presentation of its collections to public.

 The research-related activities revolve around its rich collection, and can be performed within the library and documentation and archive department.
-Additionally, with its photo-documentation division, the Art Gallery can deliver professional research in the field of fine arts, primarily focused on the works of the Bosnian and Herzegovinian origin.
-The gallery’s staff is always on top of the new and emerging trends in art scene, providing the public with an access to new information and news.
-Lastly, the Gallery handles all the publishing of its professional work, monographs, catalogues, etc. Frequently and on a regularly, the Art Gallery of B&H organises permanent and temporary exhibitions in cooperation with the related institutions in the country and abroad, also constantly organizing the exhibit exchanges.
-Lastly, its educational segment offers various educational programmes around the exhibitions, organized professional guide tours and children’s workshops.
+Additionally, with its photo-documentation division, the National Gallery of BiH can deliver professional research in the field of fine arts, primarily focused on the works of the Bosnian and Herzegovinian origin.
+The Gallery’s staff is always on top of the new and emerging trends in art scene, providing the public with an access to new information and news.
+Lastly, the Gallery handles all the publishing of its professional work, monographs, catalogues, etc. Frequently and regularly, the National Gallery of BiH organises permanent and temporary exhibitions in cooperation with the related institutions in the country and abroad, also organizing the exhibition exchange.
+Lastly, its educational segment offers various educational programmes around the exhibitions, organized professional guided tours and children’s workshops.

-The Art Gallery of B&H was established by the Government of the People’s Republic of Bosnia and Herzegovina on 11th of October, 1946.
+The National Gallery of Bosnia and Herzegovina was established by the Government of the People’s Republic of Bosnia and Herzegovina on 11th of October, 1946.

-The core of its initial collection consisted of about 600 assets that were transferred over from the former Gallery of the National Museum of B&H. The Gallery’s doors were first opened to the public in 1959 with its first permanent exhibition.
+The core of its initial collection consisted of about 600 exhibits that were transferred over from the former Gallery of the National Museum of BiH.
+The Gallery’s doors were first opened to the public in 1959 with its first permanent exhibition.

 Since the Gallery’s establishment, more than 900 major and minor exhibitions were exhibited there, whether they were locally currated or just transferred from other institutions; as well as over 150 publications were published.